What is bentonite clay?

 The classification as calcium or sodium bentonite is less important than how well the bentonite delivers the critical functions of viscosity, filtration control and gel strength in ways that are required to provide your specific outcome.

-Any contractor needs to ensure that they get good value from the products they buy.
+Any contractor needs to ensure they get good value from the products they buy.
 However, when it comes to drilling fluids and bentonite, the cost difference for equivalent quality products between one supplier and another will be small.

-Contact us today if you’re looking at optimising your performance and reducing costs through engineered fluid solutions.
-Our Australia team is available on +61 3 9068 5688 (Melbourne) or +61 8 6271 3575 (Perth) and New Zealand on +64 7 849 2366.
+Contact us today if you’re looking to optimise your performance and reduce costs through engineered fluid solutions.
+Our Australia team is available at +61 3 9068 5688 (Melbourne) or +61 8 6271 3575 (Perth) and in New Zealand at +64 7 849 2366.